t-sin/lambdaboy/README.md

-# LambdaBoy
+# LambdaBoy - a GameBoy-thing

-LambdaBoy is an emulator; Z80 finally towards GameBoy.
+LambdaBoy is an emulator or something.